 glór in Ennis is a lovely place to visit – it has a child-friendly café, art exhibition space, book corner, regular events and workshops for kids and families.

-Look out for the world’s tallest chair and the fresh pizza vending machine in the lobby!
+Look out for the world’s tallest chair in the lobby!

 #66.
 The Flaggy Shore